-Paris-based photographer and filmmaker Kevin Couliau aims to unearth stories illuminating sports' profound impact on individuals and societies.
+Paris-based photographer and filmmaker Kevin Couliau aims to uncover stories that highlight the profound impact of sports on individuals and societies.

-Additionally, he devotes time throughout the year to Giants Of Africa, a non-profit organization leveraging basketball to educate and enrich the lives of youth in Africa.
+Additionally, he dedicates time throughout the year to Giants Of Africa, a nonprofit organization that uses basketball to educate and empower youth across Africa.

 Books & Publications